Dilip Piramal

-Dilip Piramal (born November 2, 1949) is an Indian businessman.
+Dilip Piramal (born 2 November 1949) is an Indian businessman.
 He is the chairman of the VIP Industries, India's largest luggage manufacturer.

-Background and education
+Early life and education

-Dilip Piramal was born on November 2, 1949, in Mumbai, the second of the three sons of Gopikishan Piramal, himself the son of Piramal Chaturbhuj, founder of the family fortune.
-His older brother, Ashok Piramal, passed away due to cancer in 1984, while his younger brother is Ajay Piramal.
+Dilip Piramal was born on 2 November 1949, in Mumbai, the second of the three sons of Gopikishan Piramal, himself the son of Piramal Chaturbhuj, founder of the family fortune.
+His older brother, Ashok Piramal, died due to cancer in 1984, while his younger brother is Ajay Piramal.
 Piramal received a Bachelor of Commerce degree from Sydenham College of Commerce and Economics in 1970.

 Career

 The fortunes of the Piramal business family were founded by Piramal Chatrabhuj, a man from a traditional tradesman family who opened a textile business in 1934.
 Gopikishan Piramal, father of Dilip Piramal, was the son of Piramal Chaturbhuj.

 Piramal began his career as a director of Morarjee Mills in 1970.
 In 1973, he was also made director of Blow Plast (parent of VIP luggage).
 In 1975, he took the position of a managing director of Morarjee Mills.
 In 1979, his father Gopikishan died suddenly.
 In 1980, the brothers came to an agreement, where Dilip separated out while his two brothers remained together.
 Dilip Piramal resigned from Morarjee Mills and took over complete control of Blow PLast/VIP as chairman and managing director.
 His two brothers Ashok and Ajay took over the family's textile business, later diversifying into many other sectors.
 His older brother, Ashok Piramal, died in 1984 of cancer leaving behind his wife (aged 32) and three sons, all toddlers.